What's the Best Shape and Size for a Button in a Mobile App?

 Right, so there's nothing wrong with square buttons as such, but if you take a peek at the TouchEvents API – the most widely used programming API for handling touch-based interaction in browsers, you'll see that the base-object representing a finger in contact with a screen, called simply a “Touch”, represents the area of the contact not as a square, but as an ellipse – simply because that is the best approximation of the actual shape your fingertip makes when squashed against the glass of the screen.
 So, picking circles or ellipses as the premier button shape of your app lends a certain level of affordance to the button – if the button looks like it will fit your fleshy pointer ergonomically, you're more likely to use it correctly.

 But where'd you get the 72 pixels from?

 Smashing Magazine has a wonderful article about finger sizes as they relate to pixels.
-According to the article, the average male thumb-contact-area is about 1 inch, which translates into 72 css pixels.
+According to the article, the average male thumb-contact-area is about 1 inch (incidentally, the Danish term for “an inch” translates directly as “a thumb”), which is 72 css pixels.
 And there we are.
 If you want people to hit a target with their fingertip – it's not hard to make the case that the target should be at least the size of said fingertip – in fact, Paul Fitts made it for me all the way back in 1954.